ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Introduction

 \textbf{Our Approach}.
 In this paper, we introduce \emph{ScienceBenchmark}, a complex real-world benchmark for evaluating NL-to-SQL systems.
 It is the first of its kind to be developed collaboratively with SQL experts and researchers from the fields of research policy making, astrophysics, and cancer research.
 We \textit{combine} the knowledge derived from \textit{manual training data collection with an automatic training data generation system} that enables NL-to-SQL systems that require large amounts of data for training to be bootstrapped on complex, scientific databases where training data would otherwise be scarce or unavailable.

-The main architecture of the data augmentation system is described in Figure \ref{fig:data-flow-Working-pipeline1}.
-The resulting augmented dataset of \emph{ NL/SQL-pairs} can be fed into any NL-to-SQL system for training.
-Our approach is generic and can boost the accuracy of any NL-to-SQL system as demonstrated in our experiments in Table \ref{tab:augment2}.

-The core idea is the \emph{automatic generation of synthetic SQL queries} based on query templates that are extracted from the Spider dataset - the predominant standard for benchmarking NL-to-SQL systems.
-Alternatively, the system can be fed a small set of manually generated NL/SQL-pairs to provide accurate and highly semantically relevant information about a novel domain.

-These synthetic SQL queries are then \emph{back-translated to natural language} using the large language model of GPT-3~\cite{brown2020gpt3}.
+The main architecture of the data augmentation system is described in Figure \ref{fig:data-flow-Working-pipeline1}. { The system is fed a \textit{small set} of manually generated NL/SQL-pairs to provide accurate and highly semantically relevant information about a novel domain. \textit{SQL templates are extracted} from these seed queries, and are subsequently used to generate SQL queries over a specific database taking into account the database schema and contents. } These SQL queries are then \emph{back-translated to natural language} using the large language model {(LLM)}, GPT-3~\cite{brown2020gpt3}.
 For the SQL-to-NL component used in this work, we experimented with state-of-the-art transformer-based pre-trained models that have shown their NL generation capabilities by achieving state-of-the-art scores in multiple related tasks.
-Our evaluation showed that the GPT-3 \cite{brown2020gpt3} model achieves the best performance and is able to generalize to new domains with very few samples, which is why it was integrated in our architecture.
-The resulting natural language questions are then filtered using a \emph{critic model} to select the most relevant NL question for the corresponding SQL query.
+Our evaluation showed that the GPT-3 \cite{brown2020gpt3} model achieves the best performance and is able to generalize to new domains with very few samples { (in our case, these are the seed NL/SQL-pairs),} which is why it was integrated in our architecture.
+The resulting natural language questions are then filtered using a \emph{critic model} to select the most relevant NL question for the corresponding SQL query. {The resulting augmented dataset of \emph{ NL/SQL-pairs} can be fed into any NL-to-SQL system for training.
+Our approach is generic and can boost the accuracy of any NL-to-SQL system as demonstrated in our experiments in Table \ref{tab:augment2}.}